NODARman/ANA/README.md

 ## Installation steps:
 1. Install python 3.11.9 (Enable Add to Path during installation)
 2. Create a folder anywhere you like to save the project as a virtual environment so we can easily install the dependences (libraries and packages).
-In this example, I'll create a folder with name "my_venvs" and another in it for the actual prject with name "ana5".
+In this example, I'll create a folder with name "my_venvs" and another in it for the actual project with name "ana5".
 3. Press start menu and open "CMD" on Windows

 - Copy next commands and Run (don't forget to insert your actual path into "{}" brackets):